 Want to Hear a Fun Financial Fact?

-Break out your checkbooks, because if you’re serving as Postmaster General, you’re making some serious cash.
-Records show that in 2017, base salary for Postmaster General base salary started at $287,620—and that was without bonuses or incentive payouts.
+Break out your checkbooks, because if you land this coveted gig, you’re making some serious cash.
+Records show that in 2017, base salary for this position started at $287,620—and that was without bonuses or incentive payouts.
+Bonuses and incentive payouts also occur based on the organization’s performance.
 Considering the average federal salary hovers at around $81,000, that’s a pretty large chunk of change!
 In fact, Postmaster General is the second-highest paid U.S. government position.
 What’s the first, you ask?
-Oh, probably no one you’ve heard of…just The President of the United States.
+Oh, probably no one you’ve heard of…just the President of the United States.